Better for the Planet

-There is a climate emergency - we have ten years to change our behaviour to prevent catastrophic global heating.
+There is a climate emergency - we have less than ten years to change our behaviour to prevent catastrophic global heating.
 However, the way we eat and farm can make a world of difference.

 Did you know that adopting nature-friendly farming, along with other key changes to our food systems, could help keep global warming below 2°C?

 Agroecological farming systems, like organic, are intended to sustain the health of soils, ecosystems and people, working within nature’s cycles and producing food in ways that do not harm the environment.